wvu-cs111/spring2017/assignment4/README.md

 This assignment is due prior to the start of the next lab.
 This is a hard deadline - **no late work will be graded**.

 ### Working on the Assignment
-To downlyour project:
+To download your project:

-1. Import the project from the github repository into Eclipse ([instructions](https://github.com/wvu-cs111/spring2017/blob/master/assignment3/README.md#importing-the-project-into-eclipse))
+1. Import the project from your Github repository into Eclipse ([instructions](https://github.com/wvu-cs111/spring2017/blob/master/assignment3/README.md#importing-the-project-into-eclipse))
 2. Create the MyArrayList class in the ```src/``` folder.
 3. Create the MyArrayListTest JUnit test class in the ```tests/``` folder